NMNH-IDSC/isamples-darwin-core-mappings/sources/dwc-dp/README.md

 * Foreign keys have no equivalent in the RDF namespace.
 Rather they establish a relationship between two classes in a normative relational model (relational database).

+## Notes
+1. Class URI and Tableschema columns are null for the classes that do not have exclusive representation in a tableschema and added during transformation of dwc-dp-table.csv to dwc-dp-classes.csv